Port Sunlight Local Listed Building Consent Order

 Map showing the properties covered by the LLBCO

-Appendix 2: Addresses and Architectural Descriptions
+Appendix 2: Addresses and architectural descriptions

-Document includes the addresses for properties covered by the LLBCO and a brief architectural description for each of the properties.
+The document includes the addresses for properties covered by the LLBCO and a brief architectural description for each of the properties.

-Appendix 3: Rear Window Type Schedule by Address
+Appendix 3: Rear window type schedule by address

 A schedule of rear window types for Port Sunlight Village.
 Please note that metal windows, leaded light windows (of any type) and awning windows are not presently covered by the LLBCO.
 We hope to amend the LLBCO in the future to include these window types.

-Appendix 4: Schematic Rear Window Drawings
+Appendix 4: Schematic rear window drawings

 Rear Window Drawings: these are schematic drawings which show the typical construction and specifications for replacement: